NicknEma/brainfact/README.md

 # Brainfact
-A brainfuck interpreter and compiler (to C transpiler) written in odin.
+A brainfuck interpreter and brainfuck-to-C transpiler written in odin.

 ## What is brainfuck?
 [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language created in 1993 by Urban Müller.
 It looks like this: